simulatedScience/RL-course/project/twisty_puzzle_analysis/program_structure.md

   - start Neural Network training via `train_NN`

 ## AI Class
 Are these seperate classes for Neural Networks and Q-Learning?
-If so, how exactl do they relate?
+If so, how exactly do they relate?

 ### Tasks
 - stores information about the Q-table